jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 Note: You'll need to run the command above in each new terminal you open before you can work with the tools you installed in the `jupyterlab-ext` environment.

+## Create a repository

+Create a new repository for your extension.
+For example, on [Github](https://help.github.com/articles/create-a-repo/).
+This is an optional step but highly recommended if you want to share your extension.

 ## Create an extension project

 ### Initialize the project from a cookiecutter